team-capex/big-map-archive-api-client/README.md

 ### Metadata files

-Several commands (e.g., `bma record create`) use of a YAML file specified by the command option `--metadata-file` to create/update a record's metadata.
+Several commands (e.g., `bma record create`) use a YAML file specified by the command option `--metadata-file` to create/update a record's metadata.
 We recommend to place such a file in your project directory and to name it `metadata.yaml`.
 Its content should be similar to:

 ```yaml